Energy retrofit rebates for stratas

 Get funding up to $30,000 for a professional engineer to conduct an in-depth analysis of a specific system in your building to prepare for a retrofit project.
 The study will provide your strata with a detailed equipment replacement/retrofit strategy with a basis of design and a business case based on technical and financial analysis for the specific retrofits the owners are ready to undertake.

-The feasibility study will provide a customer report, information on available rebates, as well as an excel workbook that displays all the energy and GHG savings metrics required for issuing an rebate and tracking the program’s success.
+The feasibility study will provide a customer report, information on available rebates, as well as an Excel workbook that displays all the energy and GHG savings metrics required for issuing an rebate and tracking the program’s success.

 Pre-approval from BC Hydro is required.
 Funding covers the cost of the study up to $30,000 but doesn’t cover tax.
 BC Hydro can issue payment to the strata or directly to the consultant.

-Program 3: Rebates
+Program 3: “Whole-building” Rebates

 If the strata raises its portion of the project expenses by special levy, a ¾ vote approval is required at an AGM or SGM.
 A majority vote is required for an expenditure from the CRF if the work is recommended in the most current depreciation report.
 If not it requires a ¾ vote.